 Virginia is for lovers.
 Lovers of history, lovers of the arts, lovers of opportunity and lovers of education.
 Online colleges in Virginia know that non-traditional situations can make learning a challenge, but that the leadership and dedication of Virginia are more than sufficient to achieve.
 As the first colony in the country and the mother of presidents, Virginia has a long history of overcoming obstacles and producing leaders.

-Online education in Virginia is some of the best in the country, with a host of awards and recognition to back up their claims.
+Education in Virginia is some of the best in the country, with a host of awards and recognition to back up their claims.
 And in the spirit of the state, they are only getting better and better.
-To help you choose the right school for you we have put together a list of the 21 best online colleges in Virginia.
-Every school on the list provides online students with exceptional experiences and education and was selected based on its quality, cost and student satisfaction.
+To help you choose the right school for you we have put together a list of the best colleges in Virginia.
+Every school on the list provides students with exceptional experiences and education and was selected based on its quality, cost and student satisfaction.
 Whatever your circumstance, a college in Virginia has a program waiting for you.

-Here Are the Top 21 Online College in Virginia
+Here are the Best Online Colleges in Virginia

 Regent University is a Christian focused University providing students with the skills needed to succeed academically, professionally, personally and spiritually.
 This is primarily done through Regent’s core courses that incorporate Christian teachings and theology into the academic curriculum.
 The University offers distance learners over 60 online degree programs in Virginia at both the undergraduate and graduate level.
 Classes are offered asynchronously in a condensed 8-week format, allowing students to finish coursework quickly and individually.
 Regent ranks highly for online education, the school was listed as one of the top 20 best online bachelor’s programs and one of the top 15 best bachelor’s programs for veterans by U.S. News and World Report.